-Obtaining the Tax Law Certification will require taking a minimum of 12 credit hours and attending at least two CLE seminars that qualify for credits awarded by the Florida Bar

-Association.
-Students must also either participate in the Tax Clinic or perform at least 25 hours of volunteer service in the St. Thomas Law School VITA program.
+Obtaining the Tax Law Certification requires the successful completion of a minimum of 12 credit hours of the courses listed below and attendance at least two CLE seminars that qualify for credits awarded by The Florida Bar.
+Students must also either successfully complete the Tax Clinic or perform at least 25 hours of volunteer service in the St. Thomas Law School VITA program.

-The 12 credit hours will consist of the following three required courses: Federal Income Taxation (4 credits), Federal Estate and Gift Taxation (3 credits), and Corporate Taxation (3 credits).
+A total of at least 12 credit hours of the following courses are required: Federal Income Taxation (4 credits), Federal Estate and Gift Taxation (3 credits), and Corporate Taxation (3 credits).
 In addition to completing one of the following elective courses: Estate Planning (3 credits), Selected Issues in Taxation (2 or 3 credits), Comparative International Taxation: Aspects of Law & Policy (3 credits), Partnership Taxation (3 credits), Legal Accounting (3 credits), Family Wealth Management (3 credits), Federal Tax Practice and Procedure (2 credits), Guardianship Law (3 credits), Elder Law (3 credits) and Advanced Problems in Taxation (2 credits).

-THE MASTER OF LAWS DEGREE PROGRAMS
+THE MASTER OF LAWS DEGREE PROGRAM